SachinVarghese/telma/README.md

 )
 ```

-## Toolkit Assembly
+## Toolkit assembly

 Most language model agents work with one or more tools in a context.
-Once you have defined a set of tools, a toolkit can be assembled follows,
+Once you have defined a set of tools, a toolkit can be assembled follows:

 ```python